-As shales comprise rocks with very low permeability, horizontal drilling helps in stimulating organic shales better than vertical drilling.
+As shales comprise rocks with very low permeability, this drilling helps in stimulating organic shales better than vertical drilling.
 That’s because it can target the main source of shale.

 Of course, hydraulic fracturing also plays a big role in this process.
 It uses frac sand to increase the permeability of the rocks.

-Horizontal drilling (directional drilling) has proven to be both efficient and cost-effective by allowing digging companies to cover more areas and achieve a better yield.
+Horizontal drilling (directional drilling) has proven to be both efficient and cost-effective.
+It is by allowing digging companies to cover more areas and achieve a better yield.

 All this, of course, wasn’t possible without improvements in oil well-digging technologies.
 Nevertheless, those digging these wells have to be wary of the extent they can drill into.
 It can raise the risk of digging beyond their rights.

-With careful planning, such disputes and conflicts can be avoided.
-Horizontal drilling can also reduce the surface area consumed by oil extraction infrastructure.
+With careful planning, such disputes and conflicts are avoidable.
+This type of drilling can also reduce the surface area consumed by oil extraction infrastructure.

 If you have further question, feel free to reach out to us here.